 As the weather is getting warmer and the flowers start to bloom, it’s time to move your date activities to the great outdoors.
 This is the perfect time to go for a romantic picnic date with your partner, enjoy the sun, and give your relationship a fresh boost.
 Start by selecting a nice picnic spot, and plan for a picnic in a park, vineyard, waterfall, mountain, or by the sea.
 After you have fixed a date and location for your outdoor date, it’s time to start planning on what to bring for a romantic picnic for two.

 We have prepared a checklist of things to prepare for a perfect picnic date.
 There is also a free printable at the bottom of the article, print it out if you need.

 To sanitize your hands before eating, remove any dirt, and clean-up after you chow down the food.

 2. Napkins / Paper towels

 Paper towels are easy to bring and dispose of after use.
 We are planning for a romantic picnic date, some cute-looking napkins will level up the whole thing.

 Lunching under the sun is fun.
 We can enjoy the sun, the beautiful views, and the warm breezes.
 Remember to pack a sunscreen to avoid sunburn.
-You can also bring a sun hat and sunglasses.
+You can also bring a sun hat and a pair of fashionable sunglasses.

 4. Bug spray